 - You’ll be awarded an alternative form of assessment at a later date

 - The assessment will be declared void and your module mark rescaled such that the module mark is based only on those elements of assessment you completed

 If your mitigating circumstances are not deemed a valid reason for missing an assessment then you’ll be marked as absent from the assessment and awarded a mark of zero.

-In this instance you should contact us as soon as possible for information about the appeals procedure.
+In this instance, you should log in and contact us as soon as possible for information about the appeals procedure.